 IE Grants stimulate applied research that brings together necessary expertise from diverse fields such as natural sciences and engineering, social sciences and humanities, and/or health sciences to address business-driven challenges and opportunities.
 IE Grants provide funding to colleges on a competitive basis to enhance their applied research capacity and carry out applied research and technology transfer activities in collaboration with and to the benefit of companies—SMEs in particular.
 These grants will focus on an area where the college has recognized expertise and that meets local or regional needs and where there is the potential to increase economic development of the community.

-Note: The five-year IE Grants are non-renewable.
+The five-year IE Grants are non-renewable.
 Colleges are limited to one five-year IE Grant per applied research area.
 Colleges can apply for more than one five-year IE Grant; however, it must be clearly demonstrated that the application falls within a new applied research area.
-Applications that have substantive overlaps with previous IE Grants will be rejected.
+Applications that overlap with a previous IE Grant will be rejected.
 The expectation is that at the conclusion of their five-year IE Grant, colleges will have increased their applied research capacities and have developed the necessary strong partnerships with their regional company partners to sustain parts of their applied research activities.
 Colleges can further build and maintain their applied research activities by applying for multi-year funding through an Applied Research and Development Grant, a College-University Idea to Innovation Grant, a Technology Access Centre Grant, or an Industrial Research Chair for Colleges Grant.

 Funding Years 1 and 2: Funding of up to $100,000 per year.